Désolé, la version française de cette page ne peut être offerte pour le moment.

 Organic food reduces our exposure to GMOs and pesticides, is healthy for soil, plants and animals, and reduces our carbon footprint.

-Organic food in Canada is produced according to a national standard, and each organic farm is certified by third party inspectors.
+Organic food in Canada is produced according to a national standard, regulated by the Canadian Food Inspection Agency, and each organic farm is certified by third party inspectors.

 The Principles of Organic Farming